-The Office of the Dean of Students/Student Services, serves as a central support resource for all students.
+The Coordinator of Student Conduct, serves as a central support resource for all students.
 We help students and their families manage crises, life traumas, and other barriers that impede success.
 The staff works to address the needs of students who struggle in such areas as psychological health, physical health, victimization, relationship issues, social adjustment, and academics through a variety of interventions, referrals, and follow up services.
 We strive for a culture of caring on campus.

 Behavior Intervention Team – CARE Team